Spontaneous collective transport in a heat--bath: Results

 \subsection{Characteristic motion of various structures}

-We ran the simulation for $5\times 10^{6}$ iterations and recorded the positions of dimers every 100 iterations at parameter values given in the caption of Fig.3.
-Every step of iteration includes update of positions of all the particles by one time step.
-Starting from a random distribution of dimers, linear queued chains of dimers are formed.
-The chain-like flocks of dimers formed generally display linear transport unless they form a ring like structure that rotates in a particular direction.
-The direction of motion is indicated by arrows in all the figures.
+In Fig.2, we show snapshots of phases under different interaction between dimers.
+Since these phases are dynamic, we also provide links to the movies showing dynamics of these phases in respective sub-figure caption.
+Parameters are mentioned in the caption of sub-figures as well.
+For the phase shown in Fig.2(a), we ran simulation for $5\times 10^{6}$ iterations and recorded positions of dimers every 100 iterations.
+A step of iteration for all the simulations includes update of position of all the particles by one time step ($\Delta t$).
+All the sub-figures in Fig.2 comprise of parts, where the figure in the circle gives a snapshot of the dimer configurations, other vector-plots show velocity of these structures on average over a given time interval.
+Linear queued chains of dimers were formed as shown in Fig.2(a).
+The chain-like flocks of dimer generally display translational motion unless they form a ring like structure which rotates in a particular direction dictated by the broken symmetry of the individual dimers.

-In figure Fig.4, we show the results of simulation for $5\times10^7$ iterations where the positions of the dimers are recorded at every $1000$ iterations in a different interaction regime.
+Fig.2(b) is for a different interaction regime.
+We show results of simulation for $5\times10^7$ iterations where the positions of the dimers are recorded at every $1000$ iterations.
 Initially small cyclic chains of associated tri-dimer and quad-dimer are formed.
-The intermediate structures formed by the association of the three and four dimers when exist in a closed loop form always rotate in a particular direction.
-The direction of the rotation is selected predominantly by the direction of motion of individual dimers.
-Many-body interactions in this parameter regime leads to aligned dimers akin to ferromagnetic order.
-This eventually forms a single cluster that swarms through on the confined plane
+The intermediate structures formed by the association of the three and four dimers when exist in a closed loop always rotate in a particular direction.
+The direction of the rotation is selected by the direction of motion of individual dimers.
+At large times, many-body interactions in this parameter regime leads to parallel aligned dimers akin to ferromagnetic order.
+This eventually forms a single cluster that swarms through on the confined plane.

-Fig.5 depicts the results of simulation we ran for $5 \times 10^{7}$ iterations and positions recorded every $ 1000$ iterations at parameter values given in the caption.
-At small times, dimers form chiral-symmetry broken rectangular looking tri-dimer and quad-dimer which then combine and form a large chiral-symmetry broken rectangular lattice like structures which rotates depending upon the broken symmetry following the direction of motion of the individual dimers.

-In Fig.6, we show the result of simulation that has been run for $10^{7}$ iterations with positions being recorded every $ 500$ iterations at parameter values given in the caption.
-The dimers arrange themselves in triangular lattice like structures that shows uni-directional rotation.
-It is the structural arrangement of symmetry broken dimers that eventually decides that the structure formed predominantly shows rotation or transport.